-To come up with an ergonomics rating, we look at everything that from weight to grip that will affect how the nailer feels as you use it.
+To come up with an ergonomics rating, we look at everything from weight to grip that will affect how the nailer feels as you use it.
 Weight is an important factor considering how often you use a framing nailer at or above should height.

 As far as weight goes, the Milwaukee framing nailer manages a relatively light 7.66 lbs.
 Ultimately, it was the third-lightest nailer we picked up, and because of its near-perfect balance (the highest balance score of the lot), you’ll have to look long and hard for a more comfortable nailer to use over a long day.